lawmurray/mendingwall/docs/manage-menus.md

 | `OnlyShowIn` | The application will only be shown in these desktop environments. |
 | `NotShowIn` | The application will be shown in all but these desktop environments. |

 It only makes sense to use one of these.
 They are copied into the `.desktop` file of the application.
-Valid values are the same as those that appear in the `$XDG_CURRENT_DESKTOP` environment variable set by desktop environments, e.g. `GNOME` and `KDE`.
+Valid values are the same as those that appear in the `XDG_CURRENT_DESKTOP` environment variable set by desktop environments, e.g. `GNOME` and `KDE`.
 These are case sensitive.

 ## Relevant specifications

-* The [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/) for the `$XDG_DATA_HOME` and `$XDG_DATA_DIRS` environment variables.
+* The [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/) for the `XDG_CONFIG_HOME`, `XDG_CONFIG_DIRS`, `XDG_DATA_HOME`, and `XDG_DATA_DIRS` environment variables.
-* The [XDG Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/latest/) for `.desktop` files, especially the [Recognized desktop entry keys](https://specifications.freedesktop.org/desktop-entry-spec/latest/recognized-keys.html) section for interpretation of the `OnlyShowIn` and `NotShowIn` keys and related `$XDG_CURRENT_DESKTOP` environment variable.
+* The [XDG Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/latest/) for `.desktop` files, especially the [Recognized desktop entry keys](https://specifications.freedesktop.org/desktop-entry-spec/latest/recognized-keys.html) section for interpretation of the `OnlyShowIn` and `NotShowIn` keys and related `XDG_CURRENT_DESKTOP` environment variable.
 * The [XDG Desktop Menu Specification](https://specifications.freedesktop.org/menu-spec/latest/) and especially [Registered OnlyShowIn environments](https://specifications.freedesktop.org/menu-spec/latest/onlyshowin-registry.html).